CrossRef/rest-api-doc/deposit_api.md

 - no way of programatically querying for a historic list of deposits
 - no way of programatically retrieveing previously deposited XML.

-This docuemnt proposes a RESTful deposit API that attempts to address deficiencies within the current CrossRef XML deposit mechanism.
+This document proposes a RESTful deposit API that attempts to address deficiencies within the current CrossRef XML deposit mechanism.

 ## Extension to the CrossRef REST API